eazymation/jbds-via-html5/README.md

 To create that update site we followed the instructions here: https://www.eclipse.org/forums/index.php/t/1076701/

-You can see how this conatiner is built by looking at the docker file in this repository.
+You can see how this container is built by looking at the docker file in this repository.
 We reference this from dockerhub which builds and stores the container: https://hub.docker.com/r/neilmackenzie/jbds-via-html5/